DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/server_side_sessions/_index.md

 * session identifier (the *sid* claim value)
 * display name (an optional and configurable claim value)

-If you would like to query this data based on a user's display name, then the claim type used is configurable with the *Authentication.UserDisplayNameClaimType* property on the [IdentityServerOptions]({{<ref "/reference/options#authentication">}}).
+If you would like to query this data based on a user's display name, then the claim type used is configurable with the *ServerSideSessions.UserDisplayNameClaimType* property on the [IdentityServerOptions]({{<ref "/reference/options#authentication">}}).
 This claim must be included in the claims when the user's [authentication session is established]({{<ref "/ui/login/session">}}).

 For example: